 Our findings have been used to inform public understanding of local community responses to displacement.
 This has had a variety of societal benefits, enhancing diverse audiences’ understanding of and engagement with situations of displacement in Lebanon, Jordan and Turkey.
-This has been achieved through a variety of forums, including the project website and blog, direct engagement with international and local media (BBC, Channel 4, The Conversation, The Guardian, the BBC World Service, BBC Radio 3 and others (videos and links to podcasts available below).
-Additionally the project has been involved in the curation of two exhibitions (including the Imperial War Museum’s 2020-21 ‘Refugee’ Season and a UCL-Based ‘Moving Objects’ exhibition in 2019 (videos and links available below).
+This has been achieved through a variety of forums, including the project website and blog, direct engagement with international and local media, including the BBC, Channel 4, The Conversation, The Guardian, the BBC World Service, BBC Radio 3 and others (videos and links to podcasts available below).
+Additionally the project has been involved in the curation of two exhibitions including the Imperial War Museum’s 2020-21 ‘Refugee’ Season and a UCL-Based ‘Moving Objects’ exhibition in 2019 (videos and links available below).
 The project website has facilitated a global community of conversation, with the project blog engaging over 68 contributors through thematic conversations arising from our project findings, with audiences in 180 countries, with our findings used as reference resources for a global community of scholars and practitioners.

 Watch Refugee Hosts contribution to the Imperial War Museum’s exhibition below.
 Information about our contribution to the ‘Moving Objects exhibition can be found here.

 Watch Refugee Hosts PI Prof. Elena Fiddian-Qasmiyeh, on Channel 4 News, discuss how Covid-19 is impacting people living in poverty around the world below.